hlisdero/cargo-check-deadlock/README.md

 To graph a given DOT result, you may use the [Graphviz Online tool](https://dreampuf.github.io/GraphvizOnline/) by [dreampuf](https://github.com/dreampuf).

+## Model checker

+The model checker LoLA can be downloaded [here](https://theo.informatik.uni-rostock.de/theo-forschung/tools/lola/).
+It must be compiled from the source code.

+An alternative mirror with detailed instructions is available on GitHub: <https://github.com/hlisdero/lola>

+Support for other model checkers and export formats may be added in the future.
+The export formats are implemented in the Petri net library: <https://github.com/hlisdero/netcrab>

 ## Contributing

 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.